Long Term or Long-Term: choose right word to use

 Beyond the Hyphen: Other Tricky Time-Related Terms

-The “long term” vs. “long-term” debate is just one example of time-related terminology challenges:
+The “Lengthy duration” vs. “long-term” debate is just one example of time-related terminology challenges:

 Short-Phrase vs. short Phrase